 The grid and icon work are quieter wins.
 Less noisy markup, better accessibility defaults, a codebase that’s easier to read and reason about.
 These aren’t the kinds of changes that show up in a dashboard.
 They’re the kind that show up when someone new joins a team and can understand the code without asking for help.

-Adoption has grown from four teams to nine since I joined, with fifteen to twenty in scope for this year.
+Adoption has grown from four teams to nine since I joined, with more in the pipeline.
 The system is being used.
-The work is landing.
+That’s the measure that matters.

-The skills gap.
+The foundations gap.
 I knew it existed before I started.
 I underestimated how much it would shape everything else.

-The pipeline is something I’d revisit given the opportunity.
-We started with a spike that proved the concept and moved it into production, which was the right call at the time given the constraints.
+I’d rebuild the pipeline.
+We started with a spike that proved the concept and moved it into production — the right call given the constraints at the time.
 It works.
-But it was built to solve an immediate problem, not designed for long-term resilience.
-Given the chance, I’d rebuild it properly, retaining everything it does now, adding the Figma publish listener we identified as the ideal end state, and building in the robustness that comes from designing something rather than evolving it.
+But it was built to solve the immediate problem rather than the permanent one.
+Given the chance, I’d rebuild it properly: keeping everything it does now, adding the Figma publish webhook, and building in the robustness that comes from designing something properly rather than evolving it forward.

-The wider engagement model is something I’d approach differently too.
+I’d also approach team engagement differently.
 We tried office hours.
 Attendance was low.
-Teams tend to reach out when something has already gone wrong rather than before it does.
-That’s a pattern I recognise, and I don’t think it’s anyone’s fault.
+Teams tend to reach out when something has already gone wrong rather than before it does — that’s familiar, and it’s nobody’s fault.
 It’s the nature of delivery pressure.
-What I’d want is something more embedded, closer to where teams are working, earlier in their process.
-We haven’t found the right model yet.
-Finding it is still on the list.
+What works better is something more embedded: earlier in teams’ processes, closer to where the work actually happens.
+We haven’t found the right shape for that yet.

 The technical work holds up.
-The token architecture is solid, the grid is better than what it replaced, and the icons are where they should be.
-What I’d change is the pipeline completeness, the enablement strategy, and how early we start the conversation with teams about what good implementation actually looks like.
-The system can only do so much.
-The rest is people, process, and time.
+The token architecture is solid, the grid has evolved and is using native CSS Grid, and the icons are more accessible.
+What I’d change is the pipeline — rebuild it properly rather than evolve it — and the point at which we start talking to teams about what good implementation looks like.
+Earlier, and closer to the work.
+The system is built.
+Getting it used well is a harder problem, and a different one.